-- Sail numbers shall be issued by the MNA of the country where the boat is registered, A.10.1which may delegate this function to the NCA. - A.10.2 Sail numbers shall be issued in consecutive order starting at "1". - A.10.3 In accordance with ISAF RRS Appendix G1.1 (c), the MNA or NCA may issue personal sail numbers (Sail numbers staying with the owner for every boat he legally possesses as long as he sails 470) for which the authority may raise a fee.
+- A.10.1 Sail numbers shall be issued by the MNA of the country where the boat is registered, which may delegate this function to the NCA. - A.10.2 Sail numbers shall be issued in consecutive order starting at "1". - A.10.3 In accordance with RRS Appendix G1.1 (c), the MNA or NCA may issue personal sail numbers (Sail numbers staying with the owner for every boat he legally possesses as long as he sails 470) for which the authority may raise a fee.
 This number must be shown on the Certificate and shall not conflict with existing numbers of active boats.
 After the sale of the boat, the new owner has to use her original sail number or his own personal number on his sails. - A.10.4 Competitors may use the sail number of any hull still owned by them, on any boat chartered or owned by them.

-HULL CERTIFICATE A.11
+A.11 HULL CERTIFICATE

 - A.11.1 No boat shall take part in class races unless it has a valid measurement certificate in the owner's name.
 The measurement certificate is only valid if the owner is a current member of a national 470 Class Association or, if there is no national 470 Class Association in his nation, member of the 470 International.

 - A.11.2 A certificate shall record the following information:

 - (a) Class

 - (b) Certification authority

 - (c) Sail number(s) in accordance with A.10.

 - (d) Owner's name and address.

 - (e) Hull identification (see D.1.4)

-- (f) Builder / manufacturer's details - (g) Date of issue of certificate
+- (f) Builder / manufacturer's details

+- (g) Date of issue of certificate

-INITIAL HULL CERTIFICATION A.12
+A.12 INITIAL HULL CERTIFICATION

-- A.12.1 For a certificate to be issued to a hull not previously certified: - (a) Equipment certification measurement shall be carried out by an official measurer. - (b) The measurement form(s), and certification fee, if required, shall be sent to the certification authority. - (c) Upon receipt of a satisfactorily completed measurement form(s) and certification fee, if required, the certification authority may issue a certificate.
+- A.12.1 For a certificate to be issued to a hull not previously certified: - (a) Hull certification control shall be carried out by an official measurer. - (b) The measurement form(s), and certification fee, if required, shall be sent to the certification authority. - (c) Upon receipt of a satisfactorily completed measurement form(s) and certification fee, if required, the certification authority may issue a certificate.

-VALIDITY OF CERTIFICATES A.13
+A.13 VALIDITY OF CERTIFICATES

-- A.13.1 A hull certificate becomes invalid upon: - (a) the change to any items recorded on the hull certificate as required under A.11.2 - (b) the date of expiry or change of ownership, - (c) withdrawal by the certification authority. - (d) the issue of a new certificate. - A.13.2 Older hulls need not be re-certified if the rules under which they were built are changed (grandfather rule).
+- A.13.1 A hull certificate becomes invalid upon: - (a) the change to any items recorded on the hull certificate as required under A.11.2 - (b) the date of expiry. - (c) withdrawal by the certification authority, - (d) the issue of a new certificate. - A.13.2 Older hulls need not be re-certified if the rules under which they were built are changed (grandfather rule).

-HULL RE-CERTIFICATION A.14
+A.14 HULL RE-CERTIFICATION